Have you ever considered how Comic Book or Graphic Novel can help scriptwriters?

 Does your project have a Transmedia element that could include a digital or webcomic?

-Presented by #1 New York Times Bestselling List and Eagle Award winning comic book and graphic novel writer and screenwriter Tony Lee (Doctor Who, Superboy, 2000AD, Spider Man, X-Men, Battlestar Galactica) takes you through the steps to turn your idea into a comic book or graphic novel and the steps you need to take to get yourself published, in a revised for 2018 version of his acclaimed one day masterclass.
+In this unique workshop, #1 New York Times Bestselling List and Eagle Award winning comic book and graphic novel writer and screenwriter Tony Lee (Doctor Who, Superboy, 2000AD, Spider Man, X-Men, Battlestar Galactica) takes you through the steps to turn your idea into a comic book or graphic novel and the steps you need to take to get yourself published, in a revised for 2019 version of his acclaimed one day masterclass.

 With over thirty years experience as a professional writer, and almost fifteen years worth of experience as a comics creator for both UK and US publishers, Tony’s worked in all areas of the industry, from DC to Marvel, and Image Comics to Titan Publishing.
 And with a new career emerging in film and TV screenwriting in both the UK and the US, Tony’s recently written an episode of DOCTORS for BBC One, and has projects in development with Gianni Nunnari’s Hollywood Gang, Noel Clarke’s Unstoppable Entertainment, ITV Studios, BoxFly Media and Amazon / Audible among many others.